Tikhon Zaitsev: As Bishop

-On 31 March 2009, by decision of the Holy Synod, Tikhon was elected Bishop of Podolsky, Vicar to the Patriarch of Moscow and Russia.
+On 31 March 2009, by decision of the Holy Synod, Tikhon was elected titular bishop of Podolsk, vicar to the Patriarch of Moscow and Russia.
 He was also appointed chairman of the revived Financial and Economic Department of the Moscow Patriarchate with the dismissal of the head of the Russian Theological Mission in Jerusalem.

 On 14 April 2009 of the same year, he was appointed rector of the Church of St. Nicholas in Khamovniki.
 On 25 April Tikhon was appointed bishop in the Cross Church of All Saints for the Patriarchal and Synodal Residences of the Danilov Monastery in the Russian land.

 On April 26 of the same year, at the liturgy in the Cathedral of Christ the Savior, the episcopal consecration of Tikhon was performed.
 The ordination was performed by: Patriarch of Moscow and All Russia Kirill, Metropolitan of Washington and New York Jonah (Paffhausen), Archbishop Hilarion (Alfeyev), Archbishop of Ottawa and Canada Seraphim (Storheim), Archbishop Eugene (Reshetnikov) of Vereya, Archbishop Alexy (Frolov) of Orekhovo-Zuyevo, Archbishop Theognost (Guzikov) of Sergiyev Posad, Archbishop Anthony (Pakanich) of Boryspil, Bishop Sabbas (Volkov) of Krasnogorsk, Bishop Alexander (Agrikov) of Bryansk and Sevsk, Bishop Ambrose (Ermakov) of Gatchina, Bishop Ignatius (Punin) of Bronnitsy, Bishop Elisey (Ganaba) of Sourozh, Bishop Sergius (Chashin) of Solnechnogorsk.
 He became the first bishop to be put on the patriarchate of Patriarch Kirill.

-On 27 July 2009, by a decision of the Holy Synod, he was included in the Inters Cathedral Assembly of the Russian Orthodox Church.
+On 27 July 2009, by a decision of the Holy Synod, he was included in the Inter-Council Assembly of the Russian Orthodox Church.

 On 22 March 2011, he was ex officiator included in the newly formed Higher Church Council of the Russian Orthodox Church.

 From 2011 to 2015 Tikhon has been the head of the North-Eastern Vicariate (encompass the area of the North-Eastern Administrative Okrug), officially appointed as the Head of the Vicariate and is included in the Diocesan Council of Moscow only on 31 December of the same year.